KhooHaoYit/inf/README.md

 # inf
-This is a C++ type class mainly for infinite number calculation and optimise for memory usage.
+This is a C++ type class mainly for "infinite" number calculation and optimise for memory usage.